kinshuk4/daily-coding-problem-solutions/prob201_250/README.md

 You come across a dictionary of sorted words in a language you've never seen before.
 Write a program that returns the correct order of letters in this language.

 For example, given `['xww', 'wxyz', 'wxyw', 'ywx', 'ywz']`, you should return `['x', 'z', 'w', 'y']`.

+227 (Easy)

+This problem was asked by Facebook.

+Boggle is a game played on a `4 x 4` grid of letters.
+The goal is to find as many words as possible that can be formed by a sequence of adjacent letters in the grid, using each cell at most once.
+Given a game board and a dictionary of valid words, implement a Boggle solver.